Skip to main content

 Scope and Contents

 This collection includes biographical information and personal papers.
-Included in biographical information is a personal data sheet, jubilee materials, photographs, minitry lists, teaching certifications, and nearest of kin lists.
-A box of personal papers includes news articles about or featuring Sr. Hilary, transcripts, teaching contracts and evaluations, workshop and continuing education certificates, family funeral materials, a selection of artworks made for and by her, correspondence, materials related to the Catholic School Week Award, and two issues of the New Ventures Networking Booklet for Women Religious Entrepreneurs in which Sister is listed.
+Included in biographical information is a personal data sheet, jubilee materials, photographs, ministry lists, teaching certifications, and nearest of kin lists.
+A box of personal papers includes news articles about or featuring Sister Hilary, academic transcripts, teaching contracts and evaluations, workshop and continuing education certificates, a selection of artworks made for and by her, correspondence, materials related to the Catholic School Week Award, and two issues of the New Ventures Networking Booklet for Women Religious Entrepreneurs in which Sister is listed.
+Also included are materials from the Early Learning Center and the British Infant School, two programs that Sister founded and directed.

 Dates